Ana Cheri Lets It All Hang Out In ‘Oiled Up’ Swimsuit Snap

 Body by Be More, Bikini by @fashionnova ????????????
 Are you enjoying your summer??
 Did you go anywhere fun?
 We went to Palm Springs and next month we are headed up to Washington State! ????????Then in September I’m thinking about going to the Caribbean ????????♀️????
 Anyone out there wanna go with us??
 Exuma is calling my name ???????? #NovaBabe

-But even when she is not wearing a swimsuit, she still manages to look stunning.
+Yet, even when she is not wearing a swimsuit, she still manages to look stunning.
 In July, she shared a snap in which she looked alluring in a pair of cut-off blue jean shorts and a sexy white top.

 Fans can keep up with Cheri’s latest posts by following her Instagram account.